Webcam at a stork nest in the municipality of Kirchzarten, Germany

 The live cam is installed in the birdhouse, which is located in Recke in the Steinfurt district of Germany.
 The camera allows you to remotely monitor the life of starlings in real time.
 Birdhouse, with the nest and webcam, is located on a tree at a height of 6 meters above the ground.
 Birds nest here every spring.Time zone: GMT+02:00.
 Broadcast quality: video 1440p, 🔊 with sound.

-Last online check: (webcam is offline)Birdhouse Webcam in Recke, Germany
+Last check: (offline).Birdhouse Webcam in Recke, Germany

 Recke, Germany